 Spurred on by his trainer’s words, Phinn picked up the pace and went after Coudé, absorbing shots as he came in, but eventually landing a huge right hand that staggered his quarry.
 A stunned Coudé held on, trying to survive, but Shak didn’t let him off the hook, launching one big bomb after another.
 A thudding right to the head, followed seconds later by a one-two, put Coudé down hard.
 He valiantly struggled to his feet but the referee saw a hurt fighter in front of him and stopped the bout.
 With one second on the clock.

 “That’s the proudest moment of my career so far.
 He’s the hardest puncher I’ve faced and I was fighting him in front of his crowd, his people.
 When the referee stopped it, the whole place was silent.”

 Some young boxers would have next taken a well-deserved rest or maybe a tune-up match, but instead three months later Shakeel was back in the ring, facing another hometown fighter.
 Not only was he taking on Saskatoon’s Paul Bzdel in Saskatoon, but the vacant Canadian super middleweight championship was on the line.

 “This was my first ten round match so that was a challenge, and so was going into a guy’s backyard again.
 I went from six to ten rounds and Bzdel was tough but I got the decision, won at least eight rounds.”
-And while no one would argue that winning a Canadian title belt is a massive pugilistic achievement, it does represent some measure of prestige and accomplishment and Shak has reveled in the attention.
+And while no one would argue that winning a Canadian title belt is any kind of massive pugilistic achievement, it does represent some measure prestige and Shak has reveled in the attention.

 “I love having the belt.
 Everyone back home wants to see it and touch it and now I’m going to schools and talking to kids, showing it off and telling them to work hard and believe in themselves.
 It’s great.”